 RELATIVITY (by Rob Rokicki and Michael Ruby) is a funny, poignant new musical about siblings and perspective.
 Jumping back and forth in time over three decades, the musical concerns fraternal twins, Derek and Reagan.
 From the high school football field, to the battlefield in Afghanistan, to personal battles for equality and sexual identity, they discover that there are two things no one can ever escape: time and family.

 MODERN (by Selda Sahin and Derek Gregor) follows a group of Amish teenagers on their Rumspringa, a period when Amish teens are given greater personal freedom that ends with a choice: be baptized into the church or leave.
 As they all move in together only 5 miles away from their small community, they face the struggle for love, tradition, family and faith—and who they’ll soon become.

 The concert-style readings are open to the public and take place on the campus of the University of Southern California.
-For more information and for tickets, please visit http://dramaticarts.usc.edu/livereadsda.
+Find more information or get tickets

 LiveRead@SDA is made possible with lead support from Lionel F. Conacher & Joan T. Dea, and Melissa Posen & Lawrence Hirschhorn.